TheLinuxEXP/TheLinuxEXP.github.io/_posts/2020-08-20-Ubuntu-hate.md

 The Linux community tends to like being edgy users, that use stuff that normies don't know about, or wouldn't use.
 Ubuntu has crossed that threshold for some time now.
 Ubuntu also is very noob friendly.
 They ship drivers by default, even proprietary ones, they tend to provide utilities for most beginners to get around to use their system and not have to discover everything by themselves.
 This is actually what made them that big in the beginning: they took the Linux desktop and tweaked it in a way that made users that didn't know anything about Linux capable of using it.

-THis is also resented by a fringe of the Linux community that feels Linux is a "hacker" system, something for technical people, and they don't want to use a "noob friendly" system.
-THe "start with ubuntu the move to arch" meme is still alive, and still complete BS.
+This is also resented by a fringe of the Linux community that feels Linux is a "hacker" system, something for technical people, and they don't want to use a "noob friendly" system.
+The "start with ubuntu the move to arch" meme is still alive, and still complete BS.
 Ubuntu is a perfectly fine distro for beginners, and technical users as well.

 The corporate backing is probably the last reason Ubuntu gets so much hate.
 Ubuntu is backed by Canonical, and as such, is not a purely community ran distro.
 Some people don't like that, they don't want companies intervening in the open source community, they dislike anything corporate.
 That's a valid point of view, but that's also a bit short sighted: when your distro reaches mass appeal, and starts making a bit of money, off of donations, or contracts with institutions to provide support for them, then they NEED a structure to handle that.